Civil Engineering

 CIVE 565 Urban Ecohydraulics 3.0 Credits

 Will enable students to incorporate an understanding of ecohydrologic patterns and processes into the design of built landscapes and engineered infrastructure.
 Students will be introduced to techniques for analyzing and modeling rainfall-runoff processes and will learn how to develop ecosystem water budgets in urban contexts.
-Case studies and field trips will expose students to both ecosystem restoration and green infrastructure projects in the mid-atlantic region.
+Case studies and field trips will expose students to both ecosystem restoration and green infrastructure projects in the mid-Atlantic region.

 College/Department: College of Engineering